ton-blockchain/bug-bounty/README.md

 We are interested in critical vulnerabilities: crash, loss/theft of coins, etc.

-You can target a reward of up to $100,000 in Toncoins for vulnerability, depending on the severity.
+You can target a reward of up to $100,000 in Toncoins for vulnerability, depending on the severity; large bounties for severe vulnerabilities are given with 1 year lock-up.

 Let's perfect the safety and security of TON together!